PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-05 19:47:47
+Last updated: 2024-04-05 19:48:21
-Random Quote: A sorcerer is a wizard without a hat. - Sam Wilson
+Random Quote: The beauty of a moment, is that it's fleeting. - Ted Mosby